 What is workplace violence?

-Any action, conduct, threat or gesture of a person toward an employee, in or outside their workplace that can reasonably be expected to cause harm, injury or illness to that employee.
+Any action, conduct, threat or gesture by a person toward an employee, in or outside their workplace, that can reasonably be expected to cause the employee harm, injury or illness.

 - Working with the public